ButchersTower/TowerSlug/README.md

 Add to there and then create a new javaProject with the name "towers" (no quotes).
 Will compile program to .jar and upload to git.

+A lot of files are not used will trim down and comment better in the future.

 10 monies per unit.
 20 lives.
 I think there are 6 rounds with increasing dificulty and 4 afterwards which are basic.